natevw/evel/README.md

 ### Unproven

 While I can't think of any other ways to subvert it … maybe someone else will think of more?
+See the list of [known bypasses](https://github.com/natevw/evel/issues?labels=bypass) in the issue tracker.

 ## MIT license